janneengestoft/birc-project/README.md

 - msprime  (simulation)
 - scikit-allel vcftools (workign with VCF files)

-I tend to hedge my bets and install all I could possibly end up needing:
+If you run the long command below you will have access to all (and probably much more then) you need:

     conda create --name bircproject -c gwforg -c etetoolkit -c anaconda -c conda-forge -c bioconda -c python=3.7 slurm-jupyter jupyter jupyterlab jupyter_contrib_nbextensions rise nbconvert numpy scipy pandas h5py scikit-learn scikit-bio statsmodels matplotlib seaborn ipympl ipywidgets nodejs mpld3 plotly cartopy shapely fiona ete3 biopython pyfaidx networkx mygene msprime openblas scikit-allel pylint vcftools tabix samtools pip setuptools wheel twine conda-verify gwf

-If you end up needing more packages than you initialli included, you can easily install them later.
+Should you end up needing more packages than you initially included, you can easily install them later.

 ## Jupyter on the cluster